 Following MacArthur's retreat, 76,000 soldiers (66,000 of them Filipino) surrendered to the Japanese on the Bataan peninsula.
 The Japanese then forced the soldiers to march 75 miles to prison camps located at San Fernando.
-During this Bataan controlled parts of the islands despite brutal repression by the Japanese.
+During this Bataan several anti-Japanese underground and guerrilla organizations controlled parts of the islands despite brutal repression by the Japanese.